e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 #### 2. Engineering - How?

 Now that we know what we want, it's time to work on building it.
-The engineers will do that by answering the question 'How?'.
+The engineers will do that by answering the question **'How?'**.

-It is this role's job to figure it out while retaining the most important elements from Product.
+Engineering will do just that while retaining the most important elements from Product.
-This also means that the requirements from Product are sensible.
-To enforce this, the **Trifecta works with each other not for each other**.
+This also means that the requirements from Product have to be sensible.
+To enforce this, the **Trifecta works _with_ each other not _for_ each other**.
 This is a critical differentiation of the trifecta vs what you've probably heard before from structure that resembles it.

 To figure out 'How?'
 Engineering will go and look at: